xayahrainie4793/the-1st-2nd-3rd-conjectures-of-the-extended-Sierpinski-Riesel-conjectures/README.md

 * The remaining k's to find prime for each Sierpinski/Riesel base.
 * The top 10 k's with largest first primes for each Sierpinski/Riesel base.

-This project is to solve the Sierpinski/Riesel conjectures for bases b <= 128 and bases b = 256, 512, 1024. (this project will be extended to bases b <= 2048 in future)
+This project is to solve the 1st, 2nd, and 3rd Sierpinski/Riesel conjectures for bases b <= 32 and bases b = 64, 128, 256. (this project will be extended to bases b <= 1024 in future)